The ATLAS Fast TracKer system: Hardware and firmware

 The \ac{HW} FPGA has two primary functions on the SSB.
 First, the \ac{HW} combines the event data streams from up to four EXTF FPGAs.
 Second, it searches for and removes any duplicate tracks from the combined data stream and outputs the filtered event data stream to either the ROS or FLIC.
 In addition to its primary functions, the \ac{HW} also provides monitoring and histogramming of output track parameters.
 As in the \ac{EXTF} FPGA, these monitoring data are read out over the VME interface.
 A top-level block diagram for the firmware is shown in Figure~\ref{fig:ssb_hw}.

 Data arrive from each EXTF FPGA over a parallel \ac{LVDS} interface operating at 180~MHz.
 The input logic extracts the event packets and presents them to a multiplexer called the Sync Engine.
 The Sync Engine combines the event packets pertaining to the same event identifier.
 The \ac{HW} track filter algorithm is then applied.
-This algorithm writes the data into a FIFO, not shown in Figure~\ref{fig:ssb_hw}.
-As the data are written into the FIFO, each track is compared with all previous known tracks for this event.
+This algorithm writes every incoming track data to its own block of memory with corresponding comparison logic, and a FIFO, not shown in Figure~\ref{fig:ssb_hw}.
+When each track arrives, it is simultaneously compared with all previously received tracks for that event.
+Thus by the time the last track is received, all track comparisons have been performed with minimal additional latency.
 Any detected match is marked.
 Tracks are considered to be duplicated if the tracks come from the same sector and they have the same hit coordinates for at least eight layers.
 If a duplicate is found, the track with more hits is kept.
 If both tracks contain the same number of hits, the track with a smaller $\chi^2$ value is kept.

 When the \ac{HW} algorithm FIFO is read out, any duplicate-track data are removed such that the data leaving the \ac{HW} only contains unique tracks.
 These output tracks are formatted to be sent to either the \ac{ROS} or \ac{FLIC}.
 The final version of the \ac{HW} firmware can handle an average of 141 tracks per SSB at an event rate of 100~kHz.
 After duplicate-track removal, the \ac{HW} is able to maintain an average output event size of 28 tracks per SSB at 100~kHz.
 Up to 20\% of the logic resources and memory are used in the FPGA design.